aceazycrdfz/pyvoting/README.md

 Intuitively the incentive for doing this is that for many voting methods, a vote's support for candidates are not totally independent: more support for one candidate is implicitly less support for others.
 This is problematic for multi-winner elections (not strategy-proof) because some voters might indicate less support for their favorite because that candidate is guaranteed to win and dedicate their ballot to support contenders for the remaining winning seats.
 In other words, voters are incentivized to give more support to a less perferred candidate just because they think their preferred candidates can easily win without their support.
 The mechanism in RunMultiWinnerElection that I described above can fix this issue.
 Whenever a winner is found, it gets excluded so its effect on voters' support for other candidates are removed.
 So big supporters of a guaranteed winner have a say in their preferences among the remaining candidates as much as everyone else.

+For plurality voting, approval voting, and score voting, a ballot's score to each candidate is fixed and not affected by the set of candidates in the race.
+So calling the mechanism in RunMultiWinnerElection cannot help them achieve a desirable multi-winner election.
 In fact, the rankings produced by RunElection and RunMultiWinnerElection are always the same for most of the voting methods and are mostly the same for all of the voting methods.
 The later is always much less computationally efficient, especially when the number of candidates and ballots are large.
 So if a ranking of all candidates is all you need, I don't recommend using RunMultiWinnerElection.

 ## Spoiler Effect and Spoiler-Proofness

 Spoiler effect, or vote splitting, is a common phenomenon in plurality voting elections with more than 2 candidates.
 It happens when 2 candidates are too similar (they share many common supporters) so when their voters' votes was splitted among them, making them both worse off.

 To formalize spoiler effect on the voting methods, I will define two properties: spoiler-proofness and semi-spoiler-proofness.
 A spoiler-proof voting method must satisfy the following property: for a arbitrary election, if an arbitrary candidate is duplicated an arbitrary times (by duplicate I mean all voters perfer them equally and ties are broken by coin-toss, if necessary), none of the duplicates is worse off (by "not worse off" I mean if that candidate used to beat another candidate, they still beat them with the existence of duplicates).
 A semi-spoiler-proof voting method must satisfy the following property: for a arbitrary election, if an arbitrary candidate is duplicated an arbitrary times, not all of the duplicates are worse off (in other words, the best duplicate is not worse off).

+In the discussion of semi-spoiler-proofness I will assume there are no ties, otherwise under my tie-breaking method, there would be a very small chance ranked choice voting and standardized score voting eliminate all duplicates early.
+To eradicate this small chance, tie-breaking must involve randomness, which I dislike more for a serious election.

 Voting methods that are spoiler-proof: approval voting, score voting, STAR voting, tier list voting, tiered popularity voting, normalized score voting